Silet (TV program)

 Silet (English: Razor) is a television news entertainment program formatting infotainment that is broadcast on the Indonesian TV station RCTI and INews.
 This program first aired on October 21, 2002 hosted by Feni Rose.
-The program has the slogan is "Semua dikupas secara tajam setajam, Silet", (English: All stripped to a sharp razor blades) and primarily reports on celebrity news and gossip, along with previews of upcoming films, television shows, viral on social media and gothic mystery, regular segments about all of those seven subjects, along with overall film and television industry news.
+The program has the slogan is "Semua dikupas secara tajam, setajam Silet (English: Everything is striped off sharply, as sharp as a razor blade), and primarily reports on celebrity news and gossip, along with previews of upcoming films, television shows, viral on social media and gothic mystery, regular segments about all of those seven subjects, along with overall film and television industry news.